Robinhood launches… UK waiting list – TechCrunch

 In addition, the Robinhood UK app will include information to help with trading, including videos from the Wall Street Journal, CNN and Reuters, along with features to help users keep track of their investments, such as price movement alerts, analyst ratings, earnings, and being able to dial into earnings reports.

-There will also be “snacks,” Robinhood’s daily podcast and newsletter, and “Robin Hood goals,” the fintech’s premium subscription service for qualifying professional investors.
+There will also be “Robinhood Snacks,” Robinhood’s daily podcast and newsletter, and “Robinhood Gold,” the fintech’s premium subscription service for qualifying professional investors.

 What is particularly interesting about Robinhood’s pending U.K. launch is that it won’t be without direct competition.
 In the commission-free investing space, Freetrade was first out of the gate, and has since been joined by Revolut and Bux.